vladpuz/eslint-config-vladpuz/README.md

 - Auto fix for formatting via [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic) (targeted for use without Prettier)
-- Does not conflict with TypeScript regardless of tsconfig.json options (TypeScript fully replaces some rules)
+- Doesn't conflict with TypeScript regardless of tsconfig.json options (TypeScript fully replaces some rules)
 - Ability to customize your own stylistic preferences
 - Ability to disable TypeScript, Stylistic, and JSX